tidb-incubator/TiBigData/README.md

  smallint '2020',
  tinyint '1',
  '{"a":1,"b":2}',
- '1'
+ '1',
+ 'a'
 )

 -- query
 select * from test_tidb_type;
 ```

-If there is primary key in tidb table, you can enable upsert mode by `SET SESSION tidb.write_mode='upsert'`.
-TiDB primary key columns will be mapped as presto table property `primary_key`.
+If there is primary key or unique key in tidb table, you can enable upsert mode by `SET SESSION tidb.write_mode='upsert'`.
+TiDB primary key columns and unique key columns will be mapped as presto table properties `primary_key` and `unique_key`.

 ### Flink-TiDB-Connector